mbeaudru/yarn-workspaces-peerdeps-resolution/README.md

 This ensures that there will be no differences between prod & dev results.

-But copy is not free and costs more horse power, because in in dev mode we want files to be copied on file change, which requires to have watchers on *package-a* that will trigger the copy operation.
+But copy is not free and costs more horse power, because in dev mode we want files to be copied on file change, which requires to have watchers on *package-a* that will trigger the copy operation.
 It doesn't scale if you want to chain package links, which can happen sometimes.

 ### Yarn PnP